 Yes, you can have more than one card.
 There is no minimum amount of time you have to wait before applying for your second card, company representatives told CompareCards.
 However, if you apply for an additional card that requires excellent credit, you may not be eligible if you have five Capital One credit cards, and if you apply for a card requiring average credit, you may not be eligible if you have two Capital One cards.
 In addition, if you’ve been rejected in the past six months or have another application pending, you may not qualify for an additional card.

 What online or mobile account options are there for credit card users?

 Are there any options for people with bad or fair credit?

 Both Discover and Capital One offer options for people with bad or fair credit.
-Discover offers the Discover it® Secured Card - No Annual Fee for Fair/New to Credit.
+Discover offers the Discover it® Secured for Poor/New to Credit.
 Capital One offers three cards: the Capital One® Platinum Credit Card (Average/Fair/Limited credit), Capital One® Secured Mastercard® (Limited/Bad credit), and Journey® Student Rewards from Capital One® (Average/Fair/Limited credit).
 If you have bad or fair credit, you may have a better chance qualifying with these cards compared to others.
 Remember, both Discover and Capital One allow you to check if you’re prequalified before applying for a card.